-One of the most common questions associated with sildenafil and other PDE-5 inhibitors is how long does it last?
+One of the most common questions associated with sildenafil (Viagra) and other PDE5 inhibitors is how long does it last?

-As soon as a potential patient thinks of taking medicine for erectile dysfunction the practical questions come into play:
+As soon as a potential patient thinks of taking medicine for erectile dysfunction, these practical questions come into play:

 - who can take it?